vivescere/personal-website/content/about.md

 [View the application on the play store](https://play.google.com/store/apps/details?id=com.vivescere.beacon)

-This application allows an athlete (or anyone who wants to, really) share their location in realtime.
+This application allows an athlete (or anyone who wants to, really) to share their location in realtime.

 I use it to stay safe when I go cycling.
 Sometimes you go out for a really long time, and knowing that the contacts you chose can check on you in a few seconds really lifts a weight off your shoulders.